dtcenter/METplus-Training/docs/modules/Environment/met_installation.rst

 As the script runs, you'll see screen output telling you the libraries that are being installed, and then you'll see the MET package being installed.
 Once the MET installation is finished you will see the text "Finished compiling at" followed by the date and time.

-Because the installation can take a while, I ran through it previously in this same area and saved off the screen output and installation in a 9.1_pre-install directory, which I'll take you to now so we can take a look at that screen output.
-Looking at the screen output we can see some output from our environment followed by the compilation of each libary and then the installation of MET.
+Because the installation can take a while, I ran through it previously in this same area and saved off the screen output and the installation in a 9.1_preinstall directory, which I'll take you to now so we can take a look at that screen output.
+Looking at the screen output we can see some of the settings from our environment followed by the compilation of each libary and then the installation of MET.
 We can also see the output of the MET variables being set in the script.
 At the bottom, we see the message that MET finished compiling.

 It is always a good idea to check for errors in the make_test.log file, so we'll run: